tildeholmqvist/happyroom/README.md

 #### Profile Page
 - The profile page has been tested and is working correctly.
-- Thhe details form has been thoroughly tested and is saving information correctly.
+- The details form has been thoroughly tested and is saving information correctly.
 - The Order History section is working correctly, with links seamlessly transferring users to the order detail page.
 - The Booking History section is working correctly, with links seamlessly transferring the user to the booking detail page.
 - The Wishlist section is working correctly, with images serving as links to product details.